JCMiriam/JCMiriam/README.md

-# 👋 Hi there, I'm Miriam Jurado Cebrián!
+# 👋 Hi there, I'm Miriam Jurado!

 💡 *Data Scientist* with a solid experience as a Web Developer, passionate about crafting creative and functional solutions, merging the power of **Machine Learning** with impactful user experiences.